ricagome/web_word_counter/README.md

 # word_counter
-Making a song word counter as Python decorators exercise
+Making a word counter as Python decorators exercise

 ## To try